wkirby-212/Touch-Control-Dock/README.md

-# OBS Touch Control Dock — v6
+# Touch Control Dock — v6

-A touch-first control surface for OBS built as a small proof-of-concept:
+A touch-first control surface built as a small proof-of-concept:
 - A minimal **OBS frontend plugin** (adds a simple help dock).
-- A **touch-friendly HTML UI** intended for an OBS **Browser Dock**.
+- A **touch-friendly HTML UI** intended for a **Browser Dock**.
-- Control is performed via the built-in **obs-websocket v5** server.
+- Control is performed via the built-in **websocket v5** server.

 This UI is designed for fast, reliable operation on PC Attached touch Panels:
 - Big buttons and sliders.